 David W. Carroll (2008) Psychology of Language.
 5th Edition Wadsworth, Cengage Learning.

-Coursework and grading: Your final grade will be based on the total number of points you accumulate during the semester.
-There will be no curving.
+Coursework and grading: Your final grade will be based on the total number of points you accumulate throughout the semester.
 Points are earned in the following ways and correspond to the following scale.

 Points: